NiklasTiede/Covid19PyClient/CONTRIBUTING.md

 $ git clone git@github.com:your_name_here/covid19pyclient.git
 ```

 3. Install your local copy into a virtualenv.
-Assuming you have pipenv installed, this is how you set up your fork for local development:
+Assuming you have `pipenv` installed, this is how you set up your fork for local development:

 ```
     $ cd covid19pyclient/
     $ pipenv --python 3.9
-    $ python setup.py develop
+    $ pipenv shell
+    $ pip install -e .[dev]
 ```

 4. Create a branch for local development: